layer 1 layer 2 layer 3 layer 4 layer 5 abstract shapes

 Engaging frontline staff in process redesign is essential.
 Often, management’s view of workflows differs from the reality experienced by those doing the work.
 By involving these “hidden heroes,” businesses can uncover pain points and streamline processes, sometimes without major technology investments.

-One client reduced a 12-step manual order process in Excel to a five-step workflow using ERP, saving hours and reducing errors.
+A BCN client reduced a 12-step manual order process in Excel to a five-step workflow using ERP, saving hours and reducing errors.
 Integrating ERP with e-commerce platforms or automation rules can further accelerate order processing, depending on budget and readiness.

 Stock & Inventory Levels: The Ripple Effect of Inaccuracy